 For assistance 24 hours a day, call 800-633-4227.
 TTY users should call 877-486-2048.
 If you qualify for Medicare but have not yet enrolled or verified your enrollment status, you can do so on the Social Security Administration website.
 You can learn more about the Medicare Part D program on www.medicare.gov or the Wikipedia page.
 For information about the SSA's Extra Help program, download the Understanding Extra Help guide.

-This stand-alone Medicare prescription drug plan is compatible with traditional Medicare (Part A and Part B), and all Ohio Medicare supplement plans.
-It is also compatible with Medicare Advantage plans in Ohio, so long as the plan does not include Part D.
+This stand-alone Medicare Part D plan is compatible with Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), and all Ohio Medigap plans.
+It's also compatible with Medicare Part C plans in Ohio, so long as the plan does not include prescription drug coverage.

 If you are entitled to Medicare Part A (enrolled or not) or currently enrolled in Medicare Part B you may join the Cigna-HealthSpring Rx Secure-Extra prescription drug plan.
 Unless you also receive benefits from Medicaid, enrollment in a Part D plan is voluntary.
 This plan is available in Cincinnati, Cleveland, Elyria, Columbus, Dayton, Akron, Toledo, Youngstown, Euclid, Parma, Canton, Lorain, Hamilton, Springfield, Kettering, Lakewood, Cuyahoga Falls, Middletown, and all other towns and cities in Ohio.